rob040/SmartEVSE-3/docs/configuration.md

 - **Enabled**: Connect to your network via Wifi.

 ## AUTOUPDAT
 Only appears when [WIFI](#wifi) is **Enabled**.

 Automatic update of the SmartEVSE firmware.

 - **Disabled**: No automatic update.
 - **Enabled**: Checks daily for a new stable firmware version and installs it when no EV is connected.
   **Note**: This will not work if your version is not in the format `vx.y.z` (e.g., v3.6.1).
 Locally compiled versions or RCx versions will not auto-update.

 ## MAX TEMP
-Maximum allowed temperature for your SmartEVSE: 40-75°C (default 65°C).
+Maximum allowed internal temperature of your SmartEVSE: 40-75°C (default 65°C).
 Charging will stop once the internal temperature reaches this threshold and resume once it drops to 55°C.

 ## CAPACITY
-Only appears when a [MAINSMET](#mainsmet) is configured.
+Only appears when a [MAINS MET](#mains-met) is configured.

 Maximum allowed mains current summed over all phases: 10-600A.
 Used for the EU Capacity rate limiting.

 ## CAP STOP
 Only appears when [CAPACITY](#capacity) is configured.

-Timer in minutes.
+Capacity stop Timer in minutes.
 If CAPACITY is exceeded, charging will not immediately stop but will wait until the timer expires.
 - If set to **Disabled**, charging stops immediately when CAPACITY is exceeded.

 ## CONTACT2